 I went over Astrill’s privacy policies and found out that it keeps data about your connection time, country, type of device, amount of bandwidth used, and Astrill’s version number – this helps them limit the number of devices connected on an account.
 All this data is kept for the last 20 logins, and it’s deleted if you don’t use the VPN for 30 days.

 On top of that, when your VPN is on, Astrill keeps logs of your connection time, IP address, device type, and Astrill’s client version — but this data is deleted once you close the connection.
-Or at least that’s what it says, as I couldn’t read my logs.
-This data isn’t linked to an IP address either, which makes you anonymous.
+Most concerning is that it logs your IP address, but since this information is deleted immediately after you disconnect, your anonymity is pretty well protected.

 When I checked my logs, I had a big surprise.
 I tried downloading the .zip document containing my logs, but they all got deleted.
 After connecting and disconnecting multiple times from the VPN to create more logs, the same thing happened.
 I couldn’t download my logs no matter what I did.
-When I messaged the support team to find out more about this issue, they couldn’t tell me anything but “We’ll contact you when it’s fixed.”
+When I messaged the support team to find out more about this issue, they couldn’t tell me anything except that they’d contact me when the issue was fixed.

-When I tried running a leak test on Astrill, I found out ipleak.net, one of the best platforms to test leaks, doesn’t work with Astrill.
-I sent a message to the live chat team asking what’s happening, and they said that these tools are blocked, as “most of them sell the IP data.”
-They also recommended I use Astrill’s DNS leak test.
+They also recommended I use Astrill’s own DNS leak test.
 For me, this was a red flag.
-All the major VPNs allow you to use these websites because there’s nothing to hide.
+Other top VPNs I’ve tested allow the use of leak testing tools, which reassures me that they have nothing to hide.
 Besides, when I tried Astrill’s DNS leak test on different (yet very secure) VPNs, I was informed that my connection was not secure – which was definitely not the case.

-After looking for a DNS tester that’s not blocked by Astrill, I found ipleak.com.
-The first server I tested was (USA Los Angeles B), which completely failed to cover all my information.
+After looking for a DNS tester that wasn’t blocked by Astrill, I found ipleak.com.
+The first server I tested was Los Angeles B, which completely failed to cover all my information.
 My IP address, ISP, location, city, country, and coordinates were all visible.

-This means that every website I visited, along with my ISP and authorities, could see who I was and where I was browsing from.
-All this beats the purpose of a VPN.
+This means that every website I visited, along with my ISP, could see all of my online activity and my actual location.
+This defeats the purpose of using a VPN completely.

 The second server I tested was a Canadian one that managed to hide all my data, except for the local time – if someone were to check it, they’d figure out something is happening on my network.

-Astrill’s IP and DNS leak protection is lacking, and I definitely don’t recommend using it.
-There are many other options out there that will keep you safe and anonymous.
+Astrill’s IP and DNS leak protection is lacking, and I don’t recommend using it.
+Even if you do, you are blocked from using the appropriate tools to ensure your connection is secure.
+There are many other options out there that will keep you safe (and give you the option to make sure that’s the case).

-The Kill Switch shuts down your internet connection in case the VPN fails.
+Astrill VPN’s automatic kill switch worked well when I tested it.
+The kill switch shuts down your internet connection in case the VPN fails.
 Even when you’re using a reliable VPN, your connection can fail from time to time.
 Without a kill switch, your personal information would be immediately exposed.

-I tested its Kill Switch on my MacBook and it did the job.
+I tested its kill switch on my MacBook and it did the job.
 However, the moment I closed the VPN, it also blocked my internet access.
-This was inconvenient because I had to restart my WiFi connection.
+This was inconvenient because I had to restart my WiFi connection whenever I disconnected the VPN.

 Outside of the Intelligence-Sharing Community

-Astrill VPN offers website filtering.
-This normally means that you can choose which websites are routed through the VPN, and which ones stay on your regular IP address.
-However, Astrill only allows you to filter websites – all the apps are automatically routed through the VPN.
+Astrill VPN lets you choose which websites are routed through the VPN and which ones stay on your regular IP address.
+Since it’s only available for websites, all apps are automatically routed through the VPN.

-Besides, unless you’re using the OpenVPN protocol, you need to include or exclude websites based on their IP address, not URL.
+It’s also inconvenient that (unless you’re using the OpenVPN protocol) you need to include or exclude websites based on their IP address, not URL.
 This is a complicated process, and you need to have some coding skills to get it.

 With a shared IP address, you can choose one pre-selected port to forward to.
 However, with a dedicated IP address, you can choose to forward any port, while also using the NAT Firewall.
 The Network Address Translation (NAT firewall) is your router’s security system.
 It makes sure that the devices you register on that network can and will access the internet.
 Astrill’s port forwarding option can forward up to 3 ports on the same network.